pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 Writing tests
 =============

-You can get started with your event sourcing project by first writing a failing test in ``tests.py``, then define your application and aggregate classes in the test module.
+It is generally recommended to follow a test-driven approach to the development of event-sourced applications.
+You can get started with your event sourcing project by first writing a failing test in ``tests.py``.
+You can begin by defining your application and aggregate classes in the test module.
 You can then refactor by moving aggregate and application classes to separate Python modules.
-You can also convert these modules to packages if you want to break things up into smaller modules.
+You can convert these modules to packages if you want to split things up into smaller modules.

 .. code-block:: python